← All playbooks

 You can do this in one sitting if you've got:

-• Your domain, registered and pointed at GoDaddy nameservers.
+• Your domain, registered and pointed at your registrar's nameservers.

 • The names of everyone who needs a real mailbox.